marklogic-community/grove-react-visjs-graph/README.markdown

 ## Installation

-First, add the `grove-react-visjs-graph` dependency via npm:
+First, add the `grove-react-visjs-graph` dependency via npm.
+(In a Grove Project, you will want to do this inside the `ui` directory.)

     npm install --save https://project.marklogic.com/repo/scm/~pmcelwee/grove-react-visjs-graph.git